KarasJakub/Portfolio-Page/articles/LappkaDashboard.md

 <h3>Description</h3>

 <p>
-The primary goal of the Łappka application was to bring together animal shelters from Poland into one centralized platform.
-Through the management panel, shelters could register and efficiently manage their animals, staff, and volunteers.
-Simultaneously, the mobile app for clients allowed them to discover and adopt their beloved pets while also reporting any lost animals.
+The primary <strong>goal</strong> of the <strong>Łappka</strong> application was to bring together animal shelters from Poland into one <strong>centralized</strong> platform.
+Through the management panel, shelters could register and efficiently <strong>manage</strong> their animals, staff, and volunteers.
+Simultaneously, the <strong>mobile</strong> app for clients allowed them to discover and adopt their beloved pets while also <strong>reporting</strong> any lost animals.
 </p>

 <p>
-I had the opportunity to contribute to this project during my participation in the Mobitouch mLAB internship.
+I had the opportunity to contribute to this project during my participation in the <strong>Mobitouch</strong> mLAB internship.
 We worked in three teams: Front-End (React), Back-End (.NET), and Mobile (Flutter) developers.
-Alongside two other Front-End developers, I was responsible for creating the Łappka Dashboard using React.js.
+Alongside two other <strong>Front-End</strong> developers, I was responsible for creating the Łappka Dashboard using <strong>React.js</strong>.
 </p>

 <h3 id="technologies">Technologies</h3>